pasrompan/Chess-decoder/ai-pm/documentation/README.md

 # AI PM Issue Tracking System

 This directory contains the AI Product Manager (PM) issue tracking system for the Chess-decoder project.
-The system provides automated issue prioritization, Jira integration, and dynamic updates on every commit.
+The system provides automated issue prioritization and dynamic updates on every commit.

 ## Overview

 The AI PM system manages project issues using markdown files with structured metadata.
-It automatically calculates priority scores based on dependencies, effort estimation, and impact, and can sync with Jira for centralized project management.
+All issues are stored locally in the repository under the `ai-pm/` folder.
+The system automatically calculates priority scores based on dependencies, effort estimation, and impact.

 ## Features

 - **Markdown-based Issue Tracking**: Human-readable issue files with structured metadata
 - **Dynamic Prioritization**: Automatic priority calculation on every commit
-- **Jira Integration**: Bidirectional sync with Jira project PG (Epic ChessScriber)
 - **Dependency Tracking**: Automatic detection of blocked issues
 - **Archive System**: Organized storage for completed and deprioritized issues
+- **Repository-based**: All issues stored in git for version control and collaboration

 ## Folder Structure